If you're like most people, you probably think that you need to have a medical examination in order to buy life insurance.

 Shop around as much as possible.
-Each insurer calculates risk differently.
+Each life insurance company calculates risk differently.
 Comparing quotes is the only way to ensure you get the best possible rate.
 Speak to our insurance advisors at Dundas Life, who will assess your situation and recommend the most suitable non-medical life policy for you.
 We will also ensure you receive personalized quotes from leading insurers in Canada.

 How much does no medical life insurance cost?

-How much you’ll have to pay for a non-medical policy depends on the policy type and insurer you select.
+How much you’ll have to pay for a non-medical policy depends on the policy type and life insurance company you select.

 For instance, the cost of accelerated issue life insurance is very similar to that of traditionally underwritten policies.
-On the other hand, both guaranteed and simplified issue life insurance costs way much more.
+On the other hand, both guaranteed issue life insurance and simplified life insurance costs way much more.

 How much does medically underwriting life insurance cost in comparison?

-Underwritten life policies have lower premiums than no medical exam life insurance.
+Underwritten life policies have lower premiums than no medical life insurance.

 Why is that?
-Because the insurer knows all that it needs to know to determine how risky you are to insure.
+Because the life insurance company knows all that it needs to know to determine how risky you are to insure.
 That includes your age, health, medical history, family’s medical history, and lifestyle choices.
 This information helps the insurer to thoroughly evaluate you and offer the best possible rate for the coverage applied by you.

 Best no medical life insurance options in Canada

-Different types of no medical exam life insurance are suitable for different situations.
+Different types of no medical life insurance are suitable for different situations.

-If you want: to avoid a physical exam
+If you want: to avoid a physical medical exam

 Consider: Accelerated issue life insurance